fredericlemoine/covseqclade/README.md

 This [Nextflow](https://www.nextflow.io/) workflow takes as input paired-end SARS-CoV-2 fastq files (gz or [dsrc](https://pubmed.ncbi.nlm.nih.gov/24747219/) compressed).
 It computes the relative coverage on all the mutations that are specific to all Nextclade clades.

-For each sample, it is thus easy to visually check:
+For each sample, it is possible to visually check:

 1) The probable virus clade
 2) Cases of co-infections with several clades
 3) Cases of potential recombination between clades

 ## Installation